AdaScanPro

 The Americans with Disabilities Act, signed into law in 1990, prohibits discrimination against people with disabilities in all areas of public life.
 Title III of the ADA specifically covers places of public accommodation, and federal courts have consistently ruled that websites qualify as places of public accommodation.

 ADA website compliance means making your website accessible to people with disabilities, including those who are blind or visually impaired, deaf or hard of hearing, have motor impairments that prevent mouse use, or have cognitive disabilities that affect how they process information.
-The technical standard used to measure website accessibility is the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA, published by the World Wide Web Consortium (W3C).
+The technical standard used to measure website accessibility is the Web Content Accessibility Guidelines (WCAG), published by the World Wide Web Consortium (W3C).
+WCAG 2.2 Level AA, published in October 2023, is the current W3C Recommendation and the version AdaScanPro tests against.

 A compliant website allows every visitor to perceive, understand, navigate, and interact with your content regardless of disability.
 This is not a theoretical standard.
 It has concrete, testable technical requirements that cover everything from image descriptions to form labels to color contrast ratios.

 The ADA website lawsuit environment has intensified dramatically.
-In 2025, plaintiffs filed over 5,100 ADA website accessibility lawsuits in federal court, representing a 37% increase over 2024.
-This figure does not include thousands of additional demand letters sent directly to businesses without formal litigation.
+In 2025, plaintiffs filed 3,117 ADA website accessibility lawsuits in federal court — a 27% increase over 2024 — according to Seyfarth Shaw's annual Title III report.
+Counting state court filings, UsableNet tracked more than 5,000 digital accessibility lawsuits in 2025, and its 2026 midyear report projects roughly 6,176 cases this year (+20%).
+These figures do not include the demand letters sent directly to businesses without formal litigation.
+See our full lawsuit statistics breakdown.

 Several factors are driving this acceleration.
 Plaintiffs' law firms have developed automated tools that crawl thousands of websites simultaneously to identify accessibility violations.
 Serial plaintiffs, individuals who file dozens or hundreds of lawsuits per year, target businesses across industries.
-The economics favor plaintiffs: most cases settle for $10,000 to $50,000, making litigation profitable at volume.
+The economics favor plaintiffs: typical settlements run $5,000 to $30,000, with demand letters often resolving around $5,000, making litigation profitable at volume.
+And the targets are not just big brands — 68% of 2026 defendants generate under $50 million in annual revenue, and 79% are e-commerce businesses (UsableNet).

-• April 26, 2027: Compliance deadline for smaller government entities
+• April 26, 2028: Compliance deadline for smaller entities and special district governments

 WCAG 2.1 Level AA contains 50 success criteria organized under four principles.
 Each criterion has specific, testable requirements.
 Level A represents the minimum baseline, Level AA represents the standard most organizations target, and Level AAA represents the highest level of accessibility.